Gray Tree Frog

 - Age of Weaning

-Click through all of our Gray Tree Frog images in the gallery.
+View all of the Gray Tree Frog images!

-The gray tree frog is a large species of tree frog that features many interesting colors despite its name.
-It can be found commonly in southeastern Canada and the eastern United States.
-The gray tree frog spends most of its life high in the trees and is very adept at navigating the branches thanks to its sticky feet.
+The gray tree frog is a large species of tree frog that can take on many colors despite its name.
+It is commonly found in southeastern Canada and the eastern United States.
+The gray tree frog spends most of its life high up among the trees and is very adept at navigating the branches thanks to its sticky feet.

-- It varies its color to match its environment, such as being darker to match tree bark.
+- This tree frog varies its color to match its environment, such as being darker to match tree bark.

-- It slows down its metabolic processes in the winter and essentially freezes until spring.
+- The grey tree frog slows down its metabolic processes in the winter and essentially freezes until spring.

 - These frogs are an essential part of its ecological niche.